 Real estate diagnosis on airport noise

-The Noise diagnosis is a document which makes it possible to inform the future purchaser of the existence of air noise nuisance.
+The Noise diagnosis (or state of air noise nuisance) is a document which makes it possible to inform the future purchaser or tenant of an item of property of the existence of air noise nuisance.

 Consult Airport Noise Exposure Plans (SEPs)